gardener/landscaper/docs/gettingstarted/install-landscaper-controller.md

 In case of an OCI registry that is not exposed via https, the `allowPlainHttpRegistries` flag can be used.

-The landscaper offloads all deployment specific functionality like `helm` to deployers.
+Landscaper offloads all deployment specific functionality like deploying Helm charts to deployers.
-For a very simple setup, internal deployers (`helm`, `manifest` and `container`) can be served by the landscaper.
+For a very simple setup, internal deployers (`helm`, `manifest` and `container`) can be served by the landscaper-controller (but observe the **warining** below).

 ## Configuration through `values.yaml`